sumeer1/scAEGAN/README.md

 ```
 # Basic Usage
 There are two steps for the basic usage after activating the conda environment.
-1. Training the autoencoder to get the latent representation by running
+1. Training the autoencoder with the given parameters to get the latent representation by running
 ```
-python AE.py
+python AE.py python --input_file --output_file  --batch_size  --epochs --dropout --learning_rate
 ```
-2.Training the cyclegan on latent representations obtained from the Autoencoder by running
+2.Training the cyclegan with the given parameters on latent representations obtained from the Autoencoder by running

 ```
 python cGANtrain.py --data_path --train_file --test_file --save_path --input_shape --batch_size --epochs